 Avoidance or Minimization of Impacts.
-Material extraction operations are to be sited so that they avoid impacts to adjacent residential areas (noise, dust), environmental resources and sensitive habitats, and fish and wildlife populations.
+Material extraction sites are to be sited so that they avoid impacts, including but not limited to noise and dust, to adjacent residential or institutional areas (i.e., schools); environmental resources and sensitive habitats; and to fish and wildlife populations.